DarraghColeman/Eire-Dubh-Milestone-1-/README.md

 ## Testing

-Testing was taken across various browsers and screen sizes.
-I tested the site on Google Chrome, Mozilla Firefox, Microsoft Edge and Opera.
+Testing was taken across various screen sizes for responsiveness and browsers Google Chrome, Mozilla Firefox, Microsoft Edge and Opera.
 Across all browsers the site responded and appeared identical from small screen devices up to large screens.
-However, through this testing I discovered a bug when opened with Firefox.
+However, through this testing a bug was discovered when opened with Firefox.
 The bug, in the footer section, consisted of misaligned bordered circles surrounding the social media icons.
 It only occurred when using Firefox inspect console with small devices lower than 440px.
 This seemed unusual as no properties or media queries were set as such.
-I attempted to rectify the problem through re-styling the circles but was unsuccessful.
+An attempt to rectify the problem through re-styling the circles was unsuccessful.
 Some online research showed that other users found similar bugs with the Firefox inspect console, but rather than fully trusting in this and allowing the issue to remain,  as a small non-essential feature I decided to comment out the circles in the stylesheet.
 All internal and external links working correctly across all browsers.

 ## Validator Testing